 But that’s just scratching the surface of the carousel-type Facebook ads.
 This ad type can also be used by B2B and SaaS companies or subscription services.

 11) Take the Carousel Ads Out for a Test Drive

 A report by Kinetic Social revealed that carousel ads are 10 times better at getting people to click through Facebook ads compared to static sponsored posts on Facebook.

 The best carousel ads tell a consistent story throughout the slides (you can use up to 10 slides, by the way).

-If you’re in software business or sell a product that has several steps to setup, you can also use the carousel ads to walk your target audience through the process of using your product.
+If you’re in the software business or sell a product that has several steps to setup, you can use the carousel ads to walk your target audience through the process of using your product.